okwinza/seramate-auction/09-search-auctions.md

 POST /api/public/auction/{regionCode}/{realmCode}/search
 ```

 Searches auction listings using a natural language query.
-The query is processed by an AI model to extract item filters (name, quality, item level, slot, etc.) and sort criteria, which are then used to find and rank matching items.
+The query is processed by an AI model to extract item filters (name, quality, item level, slot, price constraints, etc.) and sort criteria, which are then used to find and rank matching items.
+Price constraints like "under 1000g" or "between 10g and 50g" are supported.

 ## Path Parameters